zymiller/cse15l-lab-reports/lab-report4/lab-report4.md

 ### Step 7
 To remedy this, the file ListExamples.java needs to be edited.
 To first enter the editor I typed `$ vim ListExamples.java` to get into the file.
-Then afterwards I just went down the appropriated amount of times until I was at the line needing change (for some reason each time I run this test, my starting location changes so I can't say for sure how much you will need to move but for this instance I moved `<down>` 3 times.
+Then afterwards I just went down the appropriated amount of times until I was at the line needing change (for some reason each time I run this test, my starting location changes so I can't say for sure how much you will need to move but for this instance I moved `<down><down><down>`.
 Then once I got to the line, I then hit `<e>` to get to the end of the first word (getting to the 1 in index1), then used `<r>` to replace 1, then hit `<2>` to finally replace the 1 with a 2.
 Finally
 I finished with `<:wq>` to save the file and exit.
 ![Step 7](step7.png)